Nick Bonino: Collegiate

 Bonino finished the month of February tallying multiple points in five contests to lead the team with 14 points.
 He continued strong into March by remaining on the Terrier's top line with John McCarthy and Brandon Yip.
 Bonino tallied a career-best five points, while the line combined for 12 points, in an 8–2 road win over the Providence Friars on March 5.
 Bonino subsequently became the first Terrier in nearly 11 seasons to record a five-point game.
 The Terriers finished with an 18–5–4 record in conference play while Bonino finished with 18 goals and 32 assists for 50 points.
 As the Terriers qualified for the 2009 NCAA Division I men's ice hockey tournament, Bonino helped lead the team to their first Frozen Four in 12 years and was subsequently named to the All-Tournament Team with teammates Matt Gilroy, Kieran Millan, and Jason Lawrence.
 He then led the team to an NCAA National Championship over Miami University by first providing an assist to Zach Cohen to bring the Terriers within one goal, and then by scoring the game-tying goal with 17.4 seconds left in the third period to force overtime.
 While competing in the tournament, Bonino's playing rights were traded to the Anaheim Ducks with goaltender Timo Pielmeier in exchange for Travis Moen and Kent Huskins on March 4, 2009.

 Prior to the 2009–10 season, the Terriers lost eight members from their national championship squad but kept five players who had tallied at least 23 points.
 Despite this, the USA Today/USA Hockey Magazine Men's College Hockey Preseason Poll ranked Boston University third amongst collegiate hockey teams.
 Bonino was specifically singled out for Inside College Hockey's 2009–10 Preseason All-America Second Team.
 While entering his junior season with these high expectations, Bonino went scoreless in his first two games of the season before being sidelined with a shoulder injury.
 He recovered in 21 days and tallied two assists in his return to the Terrier's lineup to secure a 6–4 win over the Merrimack Warriors.
 Bonino continued to produce offensively following this game and recorded six goals and 12 assists through the next 22 games to rank second on the team in scoring behind Kevin Shattenkirk.
-On January 29, Bonino became the 77th Terrier in program history to record 100 career points after he tallied three asssits in a win over the UMass Minutemen.
+On January 29, Bonino became the 77th Terrier in program history to record 100 career points after he tallied three assists in a win over the UMass Minutemen.
 At the time, he also ranked fourth in career points among active Hockey East players.